Convention of Kanagawa: Perry expedition

 In 1853, United States Navy Commodore Matthew C. Perry was sent with a fleet of warships by U.S. President Millard Fillmore to force the opening of Japanese ports to American trade, through the use of gunboat diplomacy if necessary.
+President Fillmore's letter shows the U.S. sought trade with Japan to open export markets for American goods like gold from California, enable U.S. ships to refuel in Japanese ports, and secure protections and humane treatment for any American sailors shipwrecked on Japan's shores.
 The growing commerce between America and China, the presence of American whalers in waters offshore Japan, and the increasing monopolization of potential coaling stations by the British and French in Asia were all contributing factors.
-The Americans were also driven by concepts of manifest destiny and the desire to impose the "benefits" of western civilization and the Christian religion on what they perceived as backward Asian nations.
-From the Japanese perspective, increasing contacts with foreign warships and the increasing disparity between western military technology and the Japanese feudal armies created growing concern.
+The Americans were also driven by concepts of manifest destiny and the desire to impose the perceived benefits of western civilization and Christianity on what they perceived as backward Asian nations.
+From the Japanese perspective, increasing contacts with foreign warships and the increasing disparity between western military technology and the Japanese feudal armies fostered growing concern.
 The Japanese had been keeping abreast of world events via information gathered from Dutch traders in Dejima and had been forewarned by the Dutch of Perry's voyage.
 There was a considerable internal debate in Japan on how best to meet this potential threat to Japan's economic and political sovereignty in light of events occurring in China with the Opium Wars.

 Perry arrived with four warships at Uraga, at the mouth of Edo Bay on July 8, 1853.
-He blatantly refused Japanese demands that he proceed to Nagasaki, which was the designated port for foreign contact.
+He refused Japanese demands that he proceed to Nagasaki, which was the designated port for foreign contact.
 After threatening to continue directly on to Edo, the nation's capital, and to burn it to the ground if necessary, he was allowed to land at nearby Kurihama on July 14 and to deliver his letter.
-Such refusal was intentional, as Perry wrote in his journal: “To show these princes how little I regarded their order for me to depart, on getting on board I immediately ordered the whole squadron underway, not to leave the bay… but to go higher up… would produce a decided influence upon the pride and conceit of the government, and cause a more favorable consideration of the President’s letter."
-Perry’s power front did not stop with refusing to land in Uraga, but he continued to push the boundaries of the Japanese.
+Such refusal was intentional, as Perry wrote in his journal: "To show these princes how little I regarded their order for me to depart, on getting on board I immediately ordered the whole squadron underway, not to leave the bay... but to go higher up... would produce a decided influence upon the pride and conceit of the government, and cause a more favorable consideration of the President's letter."
+Perry's power front did not stop with refusing to land in Uraga, but he continued to push the boundaries of the Japanese.
 He ordered the squadron to survey Edo bay, which led to a stand-off between Japanese officers with swords and Americans with guns.
-By firing the guns into the water, Perry demonstrated their military might, which greatly affected Japanese perceptions of Perry and the United States.
-Namely, a perception of fear and disrespect.
+By firing the guns into the water, Perry demonstrated their military might, which affected Japanese perceptions of Perry and the United States.